×

 Travel Awards

 The Whitney R. Harris World Ecology Center will provide funding to graduate students to support their attendance at conferences and workshops on a case by case basis.
 Students wishing to attend conferences covering the fields of population biology, ecology, evolution, systematics, behavior, behavioral ecology, conservation biology, conservation policy, sustainable development, and ecosystem ecology are encouraged to apply.
 No geographic restrictions apply to where the research was undertaken.
 Funds up to $500 will be given for all or part of travel expenses, registration fees, housing or per diem expenses.
-Applicants must seek support from the Department of Biology and the Graduate School prior to requesting funding from the Harris Center.
+If applicable, students must seek support from the Department of Biology and the Graduate School prior to requesting funding from the Harris Center.

 Organization for Tropical Studies